 While we try and stick to the tried and tested itinerary below, the mountain and the weather sometimes has other ideas.
 We will always remain as flexible as possible, which is why we only work with experienced and knowledgable guides, to make sure we can change any plans if required.

-Today we start our ascent by hiking to the Refuge du Toubkal.
+After breakfast, we start our ascent by hiking to the Refuge du Toubkal.
+We hike through beautiful scenery and stop off for another delicious home cooked meal for lunch.
 Tonight we sleep in Refuge du Toubkal after a 3 course dinner.
-6 hours hike, 10km with 1540m of elevation gain.

 Summit day!
 Today we reach the summit of Toubkal and enjoy the amazing views.
 Once satisfied with our achievement, we begin our descent back to the valley.
-This is the longest day of the trip, taking us around 10 hours, covering 16km and ascending 1130m followed by descending a thigh burning 2530m.
-All in the name of adventure.
 We rest our legs on the transfer back to Marrakesh.
-Hot showers are a welcome treat in the Riad, followed by a big delicious celebratory dinner with the group.
+Hot showers are a welcome treat in the Riad, followed by a delicious celebratory dinner with the group.

 Frequently asked questions about this adventure

 Are airport transfers included?

 What kind of fitness level do I need?